softcite/software-mentions/README.md

     embeddings_name: glove-840B
 ```

-- for using a transformer-based architecture, the name of the pre-trained transformer model as available according to HuggingFace Hub must be indicated:
+- for using a transformer-based architecture, the name of the pre-trained transformer model as available according to the HuggingFace hub must be indicated:

 ```yaml
     transformer: "allenai/scibert_scivocab_cased"